Coastal Connections

 What we're doing

-• Supporting more people to become part of community-led activity, starting with the three areas of interest.
+- Supporting more people to become part of community-led activity, starting with the three areas of interest.

-• Building on previous work to support older people to contribute and influence local action.
+- Building on previous work to support older people to contribute and influence local action.

-• Creating more opportunities for more younger people to have a voice, participate in, and influence local activity.
+- Creating more opportunities for more younger people to have a voice, participate in, and influence local activity.

-• Connecting local people and groups with organisations and community-led action in other areas of Moray so they can develop their own information and support networks for the future.
+- Connecting local people and groups with organisations and community-led action in other areas of Moray so they can develop their own information and support networks for the future.

-We have also been working with Zero Carbon Moray and their plans for community energy.
-They have held two energy fairs in Elgin Town Hall and have been visiting small towns to chat to people about what community energy needs are.
+We also been worked with Zero Carbon Moray and their plans for community energy.
+They held two energy fairs in Elgin Town Hall and have been visiting small towns to chat to people about what community energy needs are.
 Zero Carbon Moray believe that one way of tackling fuel poverty is to start producing community energy and using it to cut the cost of energy.
 This is a long-term goal and they are just starting.

 The impact it's having so far